Chances are you’ve heard of ETFs before. But do you feel you have a decent grasp of their ins and outs?

 Like stocks and mutual funds, ETFs come in all shapes and colors.
-Some track indexes, some don’t.
+Some track indexes and some don’t.
 Many are passively managed, but some are not.
 Some are highly diversified, but some aren’t.
 Many have relatively lower fees, but some don’t.

-There are stock ETFs, bond ETFs, and ETFs for sectors, regions of the world, commodities, and various styles of investing.
-The most widely held ETFs are those that track an Index such as the S&P, the Dow, or the Russell 3000.
-(For example, the largest ETF is the SPDR S&P 500 ETF.)
-One reason these index-tracking ETFs are popular is that they are easy to follow for investors.
+There are stock ETFs, bond ETFs, and ETFs for sectors, regions of the world, commodities, and various styles of investing.3 The most widely held ETFs are those that track an Index such as the S&P, the Dow, or the Russell 3000.
+(For example, the largest ETF is the SPDR S&P 500 ETF.)4 These index-tracking ETFs are popular because they are easy for investors to follow.
 If you hear that the S&P is up 2%, you can expect your S&P-tracking ETF to be up roughly the same amount.

 Some ETFs don’t track indices.
-Those non-tracking ETF are actively managed so the managers buy and sell holdings.
+Those non-tracking ETFs are actively managed, so the managers buy and sell holdings.
 They tend to have higher fees than passively managed ones.
 But the benefits of actively managed strategies potentially may make up for those higher fees.
 For example, passive strategies are designed to match—but not beat—the market performance, while active strategies strive to provide alpha—returns greater than the market.
-And research shows that funds don’t need hundreds of holdings to be diversified; holding just 20 securities could potentially provide the diversification benefits that help reduce non-market risk.
+And research shows that funds don’t need hundreds of holdings to be diversified; holding just 20 securities could potentially provide the diversification benefits that help reduce non-market risk.5

 How are they bought and sold?

-In contrast, ETFs are traded on the exchange all day, and the market price can at times vary to a small degree from the NAV of the underlying assets.
-For example, if you decide you want to buy ABC S&P500 ETF (ABC), you go to your brokerage account and type in the symbol—ABC.
+In contrast, ETFs are traded on the exchange all day, and the market price can sometimes vary to a small degree from the NAV of the underlying assets.
+For example, if you want to buy ABC S&P500 ETF (ABC), go to your brokerage account and type in the symbol—ABC.
 Then you select how many shares and the price you want to pay.
 Hit submit and wait for your order to be filled!
 It’s no different from buying an individual stock.

 First, because ETFs sell between investors on a public exchange, like the New York Stock Exchange, the underlying securities are not changed with this transaction.
 So while investors who sell their shares may produce capital gains for themselves, this transaction does not affect the rest of the ETF’s investors.

 This differs for mutual funds.
-Not only are capital gains raised when passive funds need to rebalance alongside the index and active ones need to sell securities they no longer feel compelled to hold, every time a fundholder decides to sell their slice of the fund, capital gains are generated.
-For example, if Donna sells her 1% stake of fund ABC, then ABC will need to sell all their securities in the right percentage to make up 1% of the fund to payout Donna’s investment.
-This extra selling makes mutual funds less tax efficient than ETFs for the current investors.
+Not only are capital gains raised when passive funds need to rebalance alongside the index and active ones need to sell securities they no longer feel compelled to hold every time a fundholder decides to sell their slice of the fund, but capital gains are also generated.
+For example, if Donna sells her 1% stake in fund ABC, then ABC will need to sell all their securities in the right percentage to make up 1% of the fund to payout Donna’s investment.
+This extra selling makes mutual funds less tax efficient than ETFs for current investors.